The chosen files cannot be converted to the same target format.

 Happy with the converted files?

 Your files are automatically deleted from our servers after 24 hours.

 You can convert AAC to FLAC with MConverter in three easy steps:

 Choose AAC files from your device

 At the top of this page, drag and drop your AACs.
-You can also click to select AAC files using your operating system's file chooser.
+You can also click to select AAC files using your operating system's file picker.
 Another method is to press the keyboard shortcut Ctrl+V (⌘+V on Mac) to paste an AAC file you have copied to clipboard.
 Converting a folder with AAC files to FLAC is also supported: simply paste or drag and drop it.